Need an EPC in Kensington and Chelsea?

 Is An EPC A Legal Requirement?

 Indeed, an EPC is a legal requirement for all rental properties and homes that are for sale as well as all newly built properties.
-By law, the inbound resident has to be given an EPC.
+By law, the inbound occupant has to be given an EPC.

 Are All Listed Buildings Exempt From An EPC?